-Our "New world.
-New skills." initiative has a public commitment to digitally upskill at least two million Canadians and to help close the digital divide.
-We've already impacted 710,000 people and organizations through programs like our paid day off to volunteer, not-for-profit board training and matching, pro-bono initiatives and the integration of purpose into our core services.
+• We've launched our New world.
+New skills.
+Initiative in 2019 with a commitment to digitally upskill at least one million Canadians and to help close the digital divide.
+We've already impacted 634,000 people and organizations through programs like our paid day off to volunteer, not-for-profit board training and matching, pro-bono initiatives and by integrating purpose into our core services.
 We are actively working in collaboration with other businesses, governments and local communities to upskill people faster and with greater scale and impact to prepare them for the future of work.